Oil near multi-year highs as Iran sanctions tighten supply outlook

 There are signs, however, that other members of the Organization of the Petroleum Exporting Countries (OPEC) will raise output to counter the Iran disruption.

-Outside OPEC, soaring U.S. crude oil production could help to fill Iran’s supply gap.
+Outside OPEC, soaring U.S. crude oil production C-OUT-T-EIA could help to fill Iran’s supply gap.
 U.S. oil output reached another record high last week, hitting 10.7 million bpd.

 That is up 27 percent since mid-2016 and means that U.S. output is creeping ever closer to that of top producer Russia, which pumps about 11 million bpd.